fantrove/fantrove.github.io/CODE_OF_CONDUCT.md

-# Code of Conduct for FanTrove Hub
+# Code of Conduct for FanTrove

 ## Introduction

-At **FanTrove Hub**, we are committed to creating a welcoming and inclusive environment for all contributors, users, and visitors.
+At **FanTrove**, we are committed to creating a welcoming and inclusive environment for all contributors, users, and visitors.
 We expect everyone interacting with this project to behave in a respectful, professional, and responsible manner.
-By participating in **FanTrove Hub**, you agree to abide by the guidelines and expectations outlined in this document.
+By participating in **FanTrove**, you agree to abide by the guidelines and expectations outlined in this document.

 ### Our Values